 You knew this one was coming.
 The surest way to remember the embarrassment of riches already at your feet, for free.

-What else, you clever minxes?
+What else?
 I’m sure you have lots of tricks up your sleeves for feeling posh, glamorous, and loaded…even when you’re not.
 Do tell!